 Shareholders of a target are protected against going-private transactions in several ways.
-First of all, any bidder acquiring, directly or indirectly, 30 per cent or more of a listed (on an organised market) stock corporation's voting rights must make a mandatory offer to the remaining shareholders of the target to acquire their shares according to the Takeover Act.
-In this public takeover offer the bidder must offer adequate consideration to the remaining shareholders, which can be challenged and reviewed in court by the shareholders.
-However, this right for each individual shareholder does not prevent the completion of the transaction itself per se, as it causes only a review of the compensation.
-This may be different when a bidder makes an offer under condition of reaching a certain number of voting rights with the offer.
-Typically, bidders aim to acquire 75 per cent of the voting rights or a 90 or 95 per cent of the share capital, so following the public offer the bidder is able to actually take the company private and initiate substantial corporate measures such as a delisting, statutory mergers, domination and profit and loss transfer agreements or squeeze-out resolutions, etc. If the required quota in the public offer is not reached, the transaction fails.
-However, individual shareholder(s) who do not hold enough shares to jeopardise the threshold will not be able to dissent or object to the transaction.
+First of all, any bidder acquiring, directly or indirectly, 30 per cent or more of a listed (on an organised market) target's voting rights must make a mandatory offer to the remaining shareholders of the target to acquire their shares according to the Takeover Act.
+In this public takeover offer, the bidder must offer adequate consideration to the remaining shareholders, which can be challenged by the shareholders and reviewed in court.
+However, this right for each individual shareholder does not prevent the completion of the transaction itself, as it only leads to a review of the compensation.
+This may be different when a bidder makes an offer under the condition of reaching a certain number of voting rights with the offer.
+Typically, bidders aim to acquire 75 per cent of the voting rights or 90 or 95 per cent of the share capital, so following the public offer the bidder is able to actually take the company private and initiate substantial corporate measures such as a delisting, statutory mergers, domination and profit and loss transfer agreements or squeeze-out resolution, etc. If the required guota in the public offer is not reached, the transaction fails.
+However, individual shareholders who do not hold enough shares to jeopardise the threshold will not be able to dissent or object to the transaction.
 Minority shareholders can only decide to either sell their shares or remain shareholders in the company.

-Following a public offer, if a corporate taking-private transaction of the bidder requires a shareholder resolution and registration with the commercial register for its effectiveness (as is the case with, for example, mergers, change of legal form and corporate squeeze-outs), minority shareholders may try to interfere by taking action against the validity of the resolution (for example, the squeeze-out resolution) by filing a suit to set aside the shareholders' resolution for violating the law or the articles of association.
+Following a public offer, if a corporate taking-private transaction of the bidder requires a shareholder resolution and registration with the commercial register for its effectiveness (as is the case with, for example, mergers, change of legal form and corporate squeeze-outs), minority shareholders may try to interfere by taking action against the validity of the resolution (eg, the squeeze-out resolution) by filing a suit to set aside the shareholders' resolution for violating the law or the articles of association.
 Such litigation is mostly manageable for the company and the bidder by taking advantage of a special release proceeding.
 The rights of minority shareholders to challenge the validity of a resolution may only hold up the transaction, but will not be able to finally prevent it.
 However, the possibility of a going-private transaction being held up can affect the decision of bidders to launch an offer in the first place, as time can be essential (eg, for financing).
 Claims of minority shareholders with the aim of receiving additional compensation usually do not impede the effect of the squeeze-out itself (except for the takeover-related squeeze-out).

-Purchase agreements

-What notable purchase agreement provisions are specific to private equity transactions?
+Purchase agreements What notable purchase agreement provisions are specific to private equity transactions?

 In general, purchase agreement provisions in private equity transactions are similar to other common purchase agreement provisions for acquiring shares in companies.
-Nevertheless, there are certain aspects, which are regularly included in purchase agreements, if private equity acquirers are involved.
+Nevertheless, there are certain specific aspects, which are regularly included in purchase agreements when private equity acquirers are involved.

-For example, private equity investors are as sellers reluctant to provide operational representations and warranties.
+For example, private equity investors as sellers are typically reluctant to provide operational representations and warranties.
 Therefore, private equity sellers regularly demand the purchaser to take out W&I insurance to limit possible liability under the sale and purchase agreement.
+In very rare cases, the management of the target company agrees on a separate warranties' agreement with the buyer, as the management has better insight into the business operations of the target.

-Private equity acquirers often ask for special warranties with regard to environment, social and governance standards, sometimes directly relating to the United Nations Standards of Responsible Investment.
+Private equity acquirers, on the other hand, often ask for special warranties with regard to environment, data protection, social, compliance and governance standards, sometimes directly relating to the United Nations Standards of Responsible Investment.